 Oil major BP (BP) appeared front and centre in the investing news earlier this week.
-The company announced a headline grabbing asset write-down, which it will book in its 2Q20, that could top $17.5B.
-That came on the back of it lowering its average price forecast to $55 per barrel out to 2050.
-That is around $20 per barrel lower than its previous baseline figure.
-It sees demand reduction from COVID-19 and a shift to renewable energy as being the main drivers of that shift.
+The company announced a headline grabbing asset write-down, which it will book in its 2Q20, that could top $17.5b.
+That came as the firm lowered its average price forecast to $55 per barrel out to 2050, or around $20 per barrel lower than its previous baseline figure.
+BP sees demand reduction from COVID and a shift to renewable energy as being the main drivers of that.

 At first glance, none of that looks particularly good for those mulling an investment here.
-I suppose the first place to start is with the dividend.
-At the risk of stating the obvious, a reduction looks a bit more likely now.
-I doubt that comes as much of surprise to anyone, but it’s worth pointing out nonetheless.
+I suppose the first place to start is with the dividend, with a reduction looking more likely now.
+I doubt that comes as much of surprise to anyone but it is worth pointing out nonetheless.
 Indeed, the last time I covered the stock I made the value case irrespective of a cut.
-Despite the price of oil rallying since then, the shares remain rather subdued.

 Anyway, back to the dividend, which is in a more precarious spot due to the company’s debt load.
-In terms of the numbers, this is what BP is looking at.
-A $17.5B asset write-down would lower its shareholder equity to around the $70B area or so.
-With net financial debt clocking in at around $55B, that implies a current gearing level of around 45%.
-That is way above the company’s target range of between 20% and 30%.
+In terms of some numbers, a $17.5b asset write-down would lower BP’s shareholder equity to around $70b.
+That implies a current gearing level of around 45% given that net financial debt stands at circa $55b.
+Suffice to say that this is way above the company’s target range of between 20% and 30%.

-Let us imagine a scenario in which the dividend is cut by circa 50%.
-That would see BP retain an extra $1B or so each quarter compared to its current level of cash outflow.
-In order to get gearing back down to the 30% area, it needs to reduce net debt by circa $15B in total.
-An extra $4B in annual retained earnings certainly helps, hence why there is a strong chance management will announce a dividend cut soon.
+Imagine a scenario in which the dividend is cut by circa 50%.
+That would see BP retain an extra $1b each quarter compared to current levels of cash outflow.
+To get gearing back down to the 30% area, it would then need to reduce net debt by circa $15b.
+An extra $4b in annual retained earnings certainly helps, hence the strong chance that management will announce a dividend cut soon.

-On the flip side, the company is taking big steps to lower its cash outflow.
-It reckons it can generate cash cost savings of $2.5B by the end of FY21, and it has reduced annual capital spending to $12B.
-On that basis, the company has lowered its cash breakeven point to circa $35 per barrel for next year.
-That is lower than the current Brent crude price of circa $40.70 per barrel.
+On the flip side, the company is already taking big steps to lower its cash outflow.
+It reckons it can generate cash cost savings of $2.5b by the end of FY21, and it has reduced annual capital spending to $12b.
+Those factors led the company to lower its cash breakeven point to circa $35 per barrel for next year.
+Note that is lower than the current Brent crude price of circa $40.70 per barrel.
 Granted, it cannot sustain such a low level of capital spending for too long, but as a response to low prices this seems normal.

 If we throw cash from asset disposals into the mix, there is a pathway for BP to reduce gearing while still paying its current dividend.
-The company has announced just over $10B worth of divestments since the start of FY19; that is out of a planned total of $15B by mid-2021.
-From what I can see, the company has received around $3B of that so far in terms of hard cash.
-Quick maths suggests there is $12B to go, though the timing of the actual cash inflow is obviously uncertain.
-On that basis, I think there’s still a chance that management will soldier on without a dividend cut, but let’s see.
+It has announced over $10b in divestments since the start of FY19, which comes out of a planned total of $15b by mid-2021.
+It has so far received around $3b of that.
+That leaves $12b left to go, though the timing of the actual cash inflow is obviously uncertain.
+I guess that amounts to a slim chance that management will soldier on without a dividend cut, but let’s see.
 It certainly wouldn’t come as a surprise if it happened.

-The way I say it, the best way to think about a long-term investment here is to use mid-cycle conditions.
-For instance, BP posted $25.7B in cash from operating activities last year, while underlying replacement cost profit clocked in at $10B.
-I have the latter figure worth around 50¢ per share, equivalent to an earnings yield of around 12.5% based on the current stock price.
-That was in a mild low-$60s per barrel Brent crude price environment.
+The best way to think about a long-term investment here is to use mid-cycle conditions.
+For instance, last year offered up a mild low-$60s per barrel Brent crude price environment.
+BP posted $25.7b in cash from operating activities that year, while underlying replacement cost profit clocked in at $10b.
+I have the latter figure worth around 50¢ per share, equal to an earnings yield of around 12.5% right now.

-Not that long ago, BP saw itself throwing off circa $14B in free cash flow this year under its $55 per barrel reference conditions (real terms, 2017).
-That was based on annual capital spending in the $15B region.
-The above cashflow figure, plus reductions in Gulf of Mexico spill payments, explain most of that figure.
-Even if you factor in slightly higher levels of actual depreciation, it strikes me that BP is still a $12B profit business at circa $60 Brent.
-COVID-19 has clearly wrecked that price environment for now, but this is pretty much in line with how the company sees the next thirty years in terms of oil prices.
+Now, BP saw itself throwing off $14b in 2020 free cash flow (“FCF”) before COVID.
+That was based on its $55 per barrel reference conditions (real terms, 2017) and $15b in capital expenditure.
+Even if you factor in slightly higher levels of actual depreciation, it strikes me that BP is still a $12b profit business at circa $60 Brent.
+COVID has wrecked that price environment for now, but this is pretty much in line with how the company sees the next thirty years in terms of average oil prices.

-In per-share terms, I have the above profit figure as being equal to around 50 pence or so based on current exchange rates.
-At a conservative 10x multiple, you are back above the 500 pence per share mark, all other things being equal.
-The current share price is just over 320 pence.
-Moreover, we still expect some level of cash dividends on top.
-Cut or no cut, I still view that as an attractive medium-term proposition.
+In per-share terms, the above profit figure works out to around 50p at current exchange rates.
+A conservative 10x multiple would then see you back above 500p per share, and we can still expect some level of cash dividends on top.
+The current share price is just over 320p.
+Cut or no cut, that looks like an attractive medium-term proposition.